Get the latest from TODAY

 The anchors will be joined by Kelly, Gifford, Roker and Jones from various locations nearby.
 Other NBC News correspondents also will help capture the festivities around the town of Windsor, as well as nearby London.

-Leading up to the event, Savannah and Hoda will host an NBC primetime special, “Inside the Royal Wedding: Harry and Meghan” on May 16.
+Leading up to the wedding, Savannah and Hoda will host an NBC primetime special, “Inside the Royal Wedding: Harry and Meghan” on May 16.
 The behind-the-scenes prelude will provide an unprecedented glimpse into the fairy-tale romance, featuring interviews with close friends of the couple, as well as prominent figures from the fashion, sports and entertainment industry.